corbosiny/Gym-Retro-Tournament-Engine/README.md

 ---
 ## Preparing custom game files

 After the dependencies have been installed you are free to play any game already supported by the library.
 However there is also the possibility of adding your own custom supported games to the library itself.
-This section will walk you through installing your own custom game via an example installation of **StreetFighterIISpecialChampionEdition-Genesis**.
 The game files for a custom game need to be copied into the actual game data files inside the installation of the retro library on your local machine.
 This location can be found by running the following lines in the command line:

 `python3`
 `import retro`